 First, prepare your marinade by combining all ingredients in a medium bowl.
 Next, place the pork in a glass baking dish and give it a couple of spears with a fork on all sides.
 Pour the marinade over the pork and let it sit for 30 to 60min in the refrigerator, flipping the pork over partway through.

 Make the pickled vegetables: combine all ingredients together in a medium bowl and let them sit for a bit, preferably an hour or so, giving them a good sir once or twice.

-Make sriracha mayo: whisk all ingredients together in a small bowl
+Make the sriracha mayo: whisk all ingredients together in a small bowl.

-When the pork is ready to bake, preheat your oven to 425 degrees F and bake pork approximately 25 min, until the internal temperature reaches 145 degrees but is still pink.
+When the pork is ready to cook: Preheat your oven to 425 degrees F and bake pork approximately 25 min, until the internal temperature reaches 145 degrees but is still pink.
 After pork has cooked, let it rest for 5-10 minutes, then slice thinly.

 To eat: Toast the buns and spread with sriracha mayo.
 Add sliced pork, pickled vegetables, and other filling ingredients such as leafy greens, cilantro, or green onion.
 I personally like spooning some of the pork marinade into my sandwich, though be judicious if you do as it is quite salty.